-We grant long-term equity incentive awards in the form of stock options or deferred stock awards of restricted stock units ("RSU") to executives as part of our total compensation package.
+We grant long-term equity incentive awards in the form of stock option awards and/or deferred stock awards of restricted stock units ("RSU") to executives as part of our total compensation package.
 We place a significant emphasis on performance-based incentive compensation.
 These awards generally represent a significant portion of total executive compensation.
 We use long-term equity incentive awards in order to align the interests of our executives and our stockholders by providing our executives with strong incentives to increase stockholder value and a significant reward for doing so.
-During 2010, the Compensation Committee of the Board of Directors approved the grant of RSU's for our executives.
+During 2014, the Compensation Committee of the Board of Directors, taking into consideration the recommendations provided by Radford, approved the grant of stock option awards to our named executive officers as described in the table below.
 Our decisions regarding the amount and type of long-term equity incentive compensation and relative weighting of these awards among total executive compensation have also been based on our understanding of market practices of our peer group companies and take into account additional factors such as level of individual responsibility, experience and performance.

-The RSU's issued in 2010 vest in four equal installments starting January 1, 2011, subject to continued employment with the Company.
-An RSU is a grant representing the right to receive a share of common stock upon vesting of the RSU and satisfaction of other conditions but for which no share of common stock is issued until the RSU vests and any other applicable conditions are satisfied.
-A holder of an RSU does not have any rights of a stockholder until the RSU vests and is converted to common stock.
-The fair value of RSUs are based on the market price of our common stock on the date of grant.
+An RSU is a grant representing the right to receive a share of Common Stock upon vesting of the RSU and satisfaction of other conditions but for which no share of Common Stock is issued until the RSU vests and any other applicable conditions are satisfied.
+A holder of an RSU does not have any rights of a stockholder until the RSU vests and is converted to Common Stock.
+The fair value of RSUs is based on the market price of our stock on the date of grant.
 Unvested RSUs are forfeited in the event of termination of employment or engagement with the Company.

-Stock option awards provide our executive officers with the right to purchase shares of our common stock at a fixed exercise price typically for a period of up to ten years, subject to continued employment with our Company.
-Stock options are earned based on continued service to us and generally vest over four years, with one-fourth vesting on the first day of January, following the grant date, then pro-rata vesting annually thereafter.
+Stock option awards provide our executive officers with the right to purchase shares of our Common Stock at a fixed exercise price typically for a period of up to ten years, subject to continued employment with our Company.
+Stock options are earned based on continued service to us and generally vest over a range of one to four years.

-The exercise price of each stock option granted under our 2000 Plan is based on the fair market value of our common stock on the grant date.
-The fair market value of our common stock is defined as the closing market price of a share of our common stock on the date of grant.
-We do not have any program, plan or practice of setting the exercise price based on a date or price other than the fair market value of our common stock on the grant date.
+The exercise price of each stock option award granted under our Third Amended and Restated 2000 Stock Option and Incentive Plan (the "2000 Plan") is based on the fair market value of our Common Stock on the grant date.
+The fair market value of our Common Stock is defined as the closing market price of a share of our Common Stock on the date of grant.
+We do not have any program, plan or practice of setting the exercise price based on a date or price other than the fair market value of our Common Stock on the grant date.

-Stock option and RSU awards are made pursuant to our Second Amended Restated 2000 Stock Option and Incentive Plan, or our 2000 Plan.
-Subject to stockholder approval of the same as further described in this Proxy Statement under Proposal 2 below, following the 2010 Annual Meeting of Stockholders, stock option and RSU awards will be made pursuant to our Third Amended and Restated 2000 Stock Option and Incentive Plan.
-See "Potential Payments Upon Termination or Change-in-Control" on page 23 hereof for a discussion of the change-in-control provisions related to stock options and RSUs.
+Stock option awards and RSU awards are made pursuant to our 2000 Plan.
+See "Potential Payments Upon Termination or Change-in-Control" for a discussion of the change-in-control provisions related to stock option awards and RSUs.

-Annual stock option grants and RSU's to employees and named executive officers are generally made on the fifth business day following each annual meeting of stockholders.
+Annual stock option grants and RSUs to named executive officers are generally made on the fifth business day following each annual meeting of stockholders.
 Stock options granted to employees hired or promoted during a month are generally granted on the first business day of the following month.
 If NASDAQ is closed on the appropriate business day as described above, then the grants will instead be made on the next day that NASDAQ is open for trading.
-The Compensation Committee retains the discretion to grant options at such other times as it may otherwise deem appropriate.
+The Compensation Committee retains the discretion to grant options and other awards at such other times as it may deem appropriate.